trust-mfn-berlin/animals-as-objects/vault/story.of-microbes-and-planets.md

 </figcaption>

 [^1]: While in their lifetime the work of these scientists remained marginal – also due to linguistic, intellectual, and later even ideological barriers – their impact on later developments of the technosciences is beginning to be recognised.
 See, for the case of Winogradsky: Attenborough, Frederick.
 “The monad and the nomad: medical microbiology and the politics and possibilities of the mobile microbe”. _cultural geographies_ 18, no. 1 (2011): 91-114; and for the case of Dokuchaev: Bertoni, Filippo.
 “Soiling Mars: ‘To Boldly Grow Where No Plant Has Grown Before’?”
-In _Thinking with Soils: Material Politics and Social Theory_ ed. by Juan Francisco Salazar et al. London: Bloomsbury Publishing (2020): 107.
+In _Thinking with Soils: Material Politics and Social Theory_, ed. by Juan Francisco Salazar et al. London: Bloomsbury Publishing (2020): 107.

 [^2]: To learn more on the impact of cybernetics, see Pickering, Andrew. _The cybernetic brain_.
 Chicago: University of Chicago Press, 2010; or watch “Sketches of Another Future: An Interview with Andrew Pickering”. _Sistemas Sociales_, YouTube, 24.03.2014, https://www.youtube.com/watch?v=juGIXi6Lyek (03.01.2022).